APSL/redux-i18n/README.md

 ## Features

 * Tool for translating your React projects.
-* Use react-redux.
+* Designed to react-redux.
-* Compatible with Immutable.js
+* Compatible with Immutable.js.
-* Can export your translations into POT files (Poedit).
+* You can export your translations into POT files (Poedit).
-* Can import from .PO files to *translations.js* object.
+* You can import from .PO files to *translations.js* object.
+* You can add comments for translators.

 ## How to use